Cobalt9000/Website/README.md

 - CSS
 - TailwindCSS

-The website is hosted on Netlify.
+The website is hosted on Vercel.
 [Link](https://aventus2024.vercel.app/)

 ## Build and Deploy